szellmann/visionaray/README.md

 - [NVIDIA CUDA Toolkit][4] (optional)

 - Libraries need to ship with C/C++ header files (developer packages)
-- The OpenGL and GLEW dependency can optionally be relaxed by setting `VSNRAY_GRAPHICS_API=None` with CMake
+- The OpenGL and GLEW dependency can optionally be deactivated by setting `VSNRAY_GRAPHICS_API=None` with CMake

 In order to compile the viewer and the [examples](/src/examples), the following additional packages are needed or recommended: